SumiSastri/dev-blogs/docs/installfest/part3-install-node-nvm-npm.md

 NodeJS, more commonly known as Node, is a run-time environment.
 This section helps you install Node with nvm, or Node Version Manager.

 Node not a language but uses JavaScript syntax to run programmes outside the browsers.
-It is instrinsically a JavaScript engine that works on the server-side - just as Spider Monkey/ V8 work browser-side.
+It is instrinsically a JavaScript engine that works on the server-side - just as Mozilla's SpiderMonkey/ or Google's V8 engines work browser-side.

 Node is used to full stack web applications for those who prefer an end-to-end JavaScript solution architecture.
 Node ships with command line tools (the Node CLI) and various other tools and packages.